Best Restaurants in RomeCatarina Belova/Shutterstock.com

 Phone: +39 06 580 0757

 Trattoria Da Cesare al CasalettoThe menu of Trattoria Da Cesare al Casaletto stands out for its simplicity and Roman-style dishes.
-Far from the well-beaten tourist track, this trattoria—with its simple decor and a few tables—offers the best fritti (deep-fried food) in town, along with carbonara, rigatoni with oxtail sauce, and gricia.
+Far from the well-beaten tourist track, this trattoria — with its simple decor and a few tables at an airy venue with a vine-covered patio — offers the best fritti (deep-fried food) in town, along with carbonara, rigatoni with oxtail sauce, and gricia.
 Paired with the extensive wine list, the trattoria pulls off a winning formula.

 Read More...Address: Via del Casaletto 45, Rome